Magarat

-Magarat is a name for the area settled and inhabited by Magars, one of the oldest and the largest indigenous ethnic groups of Nepal.
+Magarat is a name for the area settled and inhabited by Magars, the largest and one of the oldest indigenous ethnic groups of Nepal.
 It is a geographical cluster in Nepal that existed in the modern territory of Nepal before the Unification of Nepal.
-It extended westward from the Budhi Gandaki River and encompasses mordern-day districts like Palpa, Rukum, Rolpa, Myagdi, Baglung, Pyuthan, Arghakhanchi and many more.
+It extended westward from the Budhi Gandaki River and encompasses mordern-day districts like Palpa, Rukum, Rolpa, Myagdi, Parbat, Baglung, Pyuthan, Nawalpur, Tanahun, Gulmi, Syangja, Arghakhanchi, and many more.

-Palpa district, Eastern Rukum and Rolpa of Nepal (majority of Kham Magars), located in Province 5 of Nepal, are the top three districts of Nepal with the highest indigenous Magar population, with significant population also in Baglung, Myagdi district and Parbat, and they are located in Gandaki Province in western Nepal.
+Palpa, Eastern Rukum and Rolpa (majority of Kham Magars), located in Lumbini Province of Nepal, are the top three districts with the highest indigenous Magar population, with significant populations also in districts like Myagdi, Baglung, Parbat, Nawalpur, Tanahun, and Syangja, all of which are located in Gandaki Province in West-Central Nepal.